codeDiganh/HTML-And-CSS-Template-One/README.md

 I used the Leon-PSD from graphberry.com .
 I am the one who converted into code.
-This design is still under development by me .
+This Template is still under development by me .